Fred Thompson: 2008 presidential campaign

 Thompson ran for the Republican nomination in the 2008 United States presidential election cycle.
-He ultimately won 11 delegates in the Republican primaries before dropping out of the race in January 2008.
+He won 11 delegates in the Republican primaries before dropping out of the race in January 2008.

 On March 11, 2007, Thompson appeared on Fox News Sunday to discuss the possibility of a 2008 candidacy for the presidency.
-At the end of March, Thompson asked to be released from his television contract, potentially in preparation for a presidential bid.
+Two weeks later Thompson asked to be released from his television contract, potentially in preparation for a presidential bid.
 Thompson formed a presidential exploratory committee regarding his possible 2008 campaign for president on June 1, 2007, but unlike most candidate exploratory groups, Thompson's organized as a 527 group.

 Thompson continued to be mentioned as a potential candidate, but did not officially declare his candidacy.
-On June 12, Thompson told Jay Leno on The Tonight Show that while he did not crave the presidency itself, he would like to do things that he could only do by holding that office.
+On June 12, he told Jay Leno on The Tonight Show that while he did not crave the presidency itself, he would like to do things that he could only do by holding that office.
 A New York Times article cited Thompson's aides as saying on July 18 that he planned to enter the race just after Labor Day, followed by a national announcement tour.

-On September 5, 2007, Thompson made his candidacy official, announcing on The Tonight Show that "I'm running for president of the United States" and running an ad during a Republican Presidential candidates' debate on Fox News.
-In both cases he pointed people to his campaign website to watch a 15-minute video detailing his platform.
+On September 5, 2007, Thompson made his candidacy official, announcing on The Tonight Show that "I'm running for president of the United States" and running an ad during a Republican presidential candidates' debate on Fox News.
+In both instances he pointed people to his campaign website to watch a 15-minute video detailing his platform.
 His campaign entrance was described as "lackluster" and "awkward" despite high expectations in anticipation of his joining the race.
-Fred Thompson was endorsed by the Virginia Society for Human Life and several other anti-abortion organizations.
+Thompson was endorsed by the Virginia Society for Human Life and several other anti-abortion organizations.

 In nationwide polling toward the end of 2007, Thompson's support in the Republican primary election was sliding, with Thompson placing either third or fourth in polls.

-On January 22, 2008, after attracting little support in the early primaries, Thompson confirmed he had withdrawn from the Presidential race.
-In a statement issued by his campaign, Thompson said:
+On January 22, 2008, after attracting little support in the early primaries, he confirmed that he had withdrawn from the presidential race.
+In a statement issued by his campaign he said:

 Today I have withdrawn my candidacy for President of the United States.
 I hope that my country and my party have benefited from our having made this effort.
 Jeri and I will always be grateful for the encouragement and friendship of so many wonderful people.

 Post-presidential campaign

 Political activities

-Thompson spoke at the 2008 Republican National Convention on September 2 in Minnesota, where he described in graphic detail presumptive Republican nominee John McCain's torture at the hands of the North Vietnamese during his imprisonment, and gave an endorsement of McCain for president.
+Thompson spoke at the 2008 Republican National Convention on September 2 in Minnesota, where he described in graphic detail presumptive Republican nominee John McCain's torture at the hands of the North Vietnamese during his imprisonment and gave an endorsement of McCain for president.

 Thompson campaigned in support of the National Popular Vote Interstate Compact.